Properties of Exponents and Logarithms

-Demonstrate the sum of logs by expanding log 100 and solving, then demonstrate the log in exponent property by expanding.
+Demonstrate the sum of logs by expanding log 100 and solving, then demonstrate the exponent in log property by expanding.

 First let's pull that exponent down from its pedestal:

-Then pull the logs apart, sure to hold onto the coefficient:
+Then use the sum of logs rule to pull the logs apart, making sure to hold onto the coefficient:

-Rewrite the following logarithmic functions into a single log, simplifying where possible, using the properties you've learned.
+Rewrite the following logarithmic equation into a single log, simplifying where possible, using the properties you've learned.

 Whoa boy.
 That's a Moby Dick-sized whale of a problem.

 Let's go from left to right.
-First, pull out the exponent in the left log:
+First, pull the exponent out of the left log: